DonaldArmandoArteaga/load-balancer-instances-CDK/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to Load balancer instances with CDK v2

-This is a blank project for CDK development with TypeScript.
+This is a load balancer application connected with two EC2 instances.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands